-Our annual Awards Night, held in late autumn, honors an internationally known guest who speaks on Latin American human rights issues.
-This celebration honors individuals and groups for their outstanding work in promoting justice and peace as well as a commitment to the mission of DJPC through the distribution of our Global Justice and Peace Award and our “John Proctor” Award, which goes to an outstanding DJPC volunteer .
+Our annual Awards Night, held in the autumn, honors an internationally known guest who speaker on Latin American human rights issues.
+This celebration honors individuals and/or groups for their outstanding work in promoting justice and peace as well as a commitment to the mission of DJPC through the distribution of our Global Justice and Peace Award and our John Proctor Award, which goes to a dedicated DJPC volunteer .

-- When: Saturday, October 29, 2016 at 6:30 – 9:30 pm (Program will start at 7:00 PM)
+- When: Saturday, November 10, 2018 at 6:00 – 9:30 pm (Program will start at 7:00 PM)

 - Where: DJPC Office at Highlands United Methodist Church, 3131 Osceola Street, Denver, CO 80212.
 Free parking is available in the church parking lot on the east side or on the street.

-Aviva Chomsky is Professor of History and Coordinator of Latin American, Latino, and Caribbean Studies at Salem State University, Massachusetts.Author and Activist on many Latin American issues, including mining and immigration.
+2015: Aviva Chomsky Professor of History and Coordinator of Latin American, Latino, and Caribbean Studies at Salem State University, Massachusetts.Author and Activist on many Latin American issues, including mining and immigration.

 |2012 Awards Night Video|

 Thank you for visiting this page: More updates coming soon!